zegabr/magic/README.md

 This is stuff that I found to be usefull for linux productivity (mostly competitive programming).

 ### how to:
-Just clone it in some folder and run `source m/m.sh` and all my setup will be yours.
+Just clone it in some folder and run `source m.sh` and all my setup will be yours.

 ### be aware:
 Using some of the scripts will overrides your ~/.vimrc file or your gedit setup

-**Important**: Scripts work if you run from the parent directory of m/ (this repo)

 ### content:
 a.sh -> copy some usefull aliases which are in STUFF/aliases into .bashrc